AutoJenny/blog/docs/README.md

 ## 2024-06-07
 - Fixed: Correct substage is now always sent and saved for post_substage_action (e.g., 'research' as well as 'idea').
 - If a substage row is missing, verify the frontend is sending the correct substage in the payload.
-You can debug by POSTing directly to `/api/v1/llm/post_substage_actions` with the desired substage.
+You can debug by POSTing directly to `/api/v1/llm/post_substage_actions` with the correct substage.

 ## 2024-06-14: Universal Modular LLM Workflow Panel
 - All workflow substages (Planning, Authoring, Publishing) now use a single modular LLM panel include and JS for input, output, and action selection.